Loading...

 Truth: Not all UTIs are treated without medicine.
 A UTI caused by bacteria that don't show any symptoms might go away on its own without needing treatment.
 However, UTIs with symptoms require proper treatment and rarely resolve on their own.

-If a person is experiencing UTI symptoms, like a burning sensation and pain while urinating, they should visit a healthcare team to obtain a urine culture and the proper treatment.
+A person with UTI symptoms, such as a burning sensation and pain during urination, needs proper treatment.
+The patient should visit a healthcare team for a urine culture and proper treatment.

 Myth 05: UTIs are contagious and can be passed to your partner.

-Truth: UTIs aren't spread through sexual activity or physical touch with others.
+Truth: UTIs do not spread through sexual activity or physical touch with others.

 Myth 06: UTIs are sexually transmitted infections.